sing-group/bdp4j/README.md

 * A javax/swing GUI to build a pipe-based task (future)
 * Although basic pipe functionalities are currently working, but we are still developing some interesting ones.

-Inside the source an example can be found to process SMS messages from http://www.esp.uem.es/jmgomez/smsspamcorpus/ a make a simple Weka 10-fold crosvalidation experiment.
+In the repository https://github.com/sing-group/bdp4j_sample an example of use can be found to process SMS messages from http://www.esp.uem.es/jmgomez/smsspamcorpus/ a make a simple Weka 10-fold crosvalidation experiment.
 It is very simple but you can find in the example several pipes of different pipes working together.

 ## References
 McCallum, Andrew Kachites.
 "MALLET: A Machine Learning for Language Toolkit." http://mallet.cs.umass.edu.
 2002.